klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/overview.md

 ## Packages <a id="Packages"></a>
 Klaytn is committed to make all the ecosytem tools available as part of this SDK.
 However, the modules listed below are currently available with the current [release](https://github.com/klaytn/klaytn-developer-sdk/releases)

+**Oracle Starter Kit:**
+[Oracle Starter Kit](./oracle-starter-kit.md) provides libraries for random number generation, external API (GET/POST) calls and price feed.
+It is not limited to one oracle provider, rather it provides the felxiblity to access [Chainlink](./oracle-starter-kit.md) and [Witnet](./oracle-starter-kit.md) Oracle services.

 **Bridge Starter Kit:**
-Bridge services like [Wormhole](./bridge-starter-kit/wormhole.md) and [Celer](./bridge-starter-kit/celer.md) are integrated with Klaytn blockchain.
-KDS has options to integrate with both the protocols for asset transfers.
+Bridge Starter Kit provides options to interopt with other chains.
+[Wormhole](./bridge-starter-kit/wormhole.md) and [Celer](./bridge-starter-kit/celer.md) bridge integration is available as part of this sdk.

 **Dex Starter Kit:**
 Dex Starter Kit provides libraries to integrate with dex-contracts and implement features like swapping, staking, farming, minting and excuting multisig transactions.

-**Oracle Starter Kit:**
-[Oracle Starter Kit](./oracle-starter-kit.md) provides libraries for random number generation, external API (GET/POST) calls and price feed.
-It is not limited to one oracle provider, rather it provides the felxiblity to access Chainlink and Witnet Oracle services.

 :::info